 Bake in the 350 degree oven for 20-25 minutes, or until the sauce is bubbly.

-This was a nice healthy counterpart to the rest of the feast.
-It was refreshing to load up on lentils, veggies and starches in between digging into the rich scalloped potatoes and roast.
+This is always a nice healthy counterpart to the rest of my feast.
+It’s refreshing to load up on lentils, veggies and starches in between digging into the rich scalloped potatoes and roast.
 You can also do prep for this the day before by chopping up all the veggies.
 Or, you could even make the whole thing the day before–it was great leftover!

 For the crust: